-(1) Allowance in 2021 reported with current expected credit loss ("CECL") method, all prior period allowance is reported in accordance with previous GAAP incurred loss method.
+(1) Allowance in 2021 reported using current expected credit loss ("CECL") method, all 2020 and prior periods' allowance are reported in accordance with previous GAAP using the incurred loss method.

 The allowance allocation is highly dependent on the current loan balance, net charge-off rate, and contractual loan terms, adjusted for expected prepayments when appropriate.
 The specific loan pools evaluated at one period versus another can result in variations in the allocations.
-The increase in allowance allocated to commercial & agricultural, real estate - construction and land, and real estate - multifamily loans was attributable to the increase in the amount of loans in each category.
+The increase in allowance allocated to real estate - commercial, real estate - construction and land, and real estate - multifamily loans for the six months ended June 30, 2021 was attributable to the increase in the amount of loans in each category.
 The decline in allowance allocated to real estate - commercial and real estate - single family loans was due to the decline in loans with specific allocations.